top of page

 Enjoy a morning of leisure and then we’re off once more, this time towards Crete’s largest freshwater lake.

-We’ll wind up on the golden shores of Lake Kournas around noon for an afternoon of swimming, kayaking, and relaxing on one of the island’s greenest lagoons.
+We’ll wind up on the golden shores of Lake Kournas around noon for an afternoon of swimming, paddleboarding, and relaxing on one of the island’s greenest lagoons.
 So kick back on a sunbed, grab a tropical cocktail, and soak up the good life.

 A colorful old Cretan town.